 Ever wonder whether the Exodus came before or after the reign of King David?
 Bible Times turns that curiosity into a game.
 This free card game from Mighty Good Games challenges players to arrange major biblical events in chronological order — a deceptively simple premise that quickly reveals how much (or how little) you know about the sweep of Scripture.^1

-Bible Times was named one of the Top 16 Coolest Things Made in Tennessee in the 2025 statewide contest, representing Cookeville, TN.^3 All Mighty Good Games apps are completely free, funded through sponsorships rather than ads or in-app purchases — and the app collects no user data.^4 The studio has since grown to six titles including Bible Words, DUO Town, and Dot Conner: Webtective, the latter of which released a feature film in theaters across 80 locations in September 2025.^5
+Bible Times was named one of the Top 16 Coolest Things Made in Tennessee in the 2025 statewide contest, representing Cookeville, TN.^3 All Mighty Good Games apps are completely free, funded through sponsorships rather than ads or in-app purchases — and the app collects no user data.^4 The studio currently offers five titles: Bible Times, Bible Words, DUO Town, DUO Space, and Dot Conner: Webtective.
+Dot Conner released as a feature film in theaters in September 2025, with showtimes at AMC and listings on Fandango.^5

 Why Christians Love It"This intriguing Bible Times card game is a challenge!
 I learn something new about the correct order of events in the Old Testament and the New Testament each time I play it!
 I really enjoy the creative art work on each card, as well!
 Hard to stop playing and learning!!"^2